Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy: Discrepancy of GOE matrices

 As $k$ tends towards $n/2$, the contribution of the term $R_k(\delta)$ to \eqref{eq:LowerOrderTerm} becomes larger, due to the growth of the binomial coefficent, and a stronger estimate on $R_k(\delta)$ is necessary.
-Using the explicit description of the probability density functions in \cref{lem:GaussianEigenvalues1} and \cref{lem:GaussianEigenvalues2}, we obtain such a bound in the next lemma.
+Using the results on the probability density functions in \cref{lem:GaussianEigenvalues1} and \cref{lem:GaussianEigenvalues2}, we obtain such a bound in the next lemma.

 \begin{lemma} Let $R_k(\delta)$ be defined as in \eqref{eq:ProbabilityRatio}.
 For $0 < k < n$ holds

 \end{lemma}

 \begin{proof} Recall the statements of \cref{lem:GaussianEigenvalues1} and \cref{lem:GaussianEigenvalues2}.
 By \cref{lem:GaussianEigenvalues1}, the ordered eigenvalues of an $m \times m$ GOE matrix $X$ have joint density